ecmwf/thermofeel/docs/source/guide/mrt.rst

 **Mean Radiant Temperature from Globe Temperature**

 2m temperature and 2m wet bulb temperaature are expressed in Kelvin and 10m wind speed in m/s.
+Please use numpy arrays.

+It returns the mean global radiant temperature in Kelvin.

 .. code-block:: python